JohnKeysCloud/battleship/src/typescript/logic/types/logic-types.md

 #### Current Refactored Version

-Instead of duplicating a type definition for ship types in the fleet factory module, I created an enumeration (`enum`) of the ship types (declared [here](../types/logic-types.ts)).
-This change allows us to import the `ShipType` `enum` directly into the fleet factory module in order to maintain type safety.
+Instead of duplicating a type definition for ship types in the fleet builder module, I created an enumeration (`enum`) of the ship types (declared [here](../types/logic-types.ts)).
+This change allows us to import the `ShipType` `enum` directly into the fleet builder module in order to maintain type safety.
 Additionally, this approach adheres to the DRY (Don't Repeat Yourself) principle by avoiding redundant type definitions.

 > Teaching while learning! 💭

-### `PositionStates` Type

-Hmph.

-### `ShipConfigs` Type
+### `FleetConfigs` Type

 This `type` declaration is used to simplify the parameter definition of the `createFleet` static method, which is responsible for creating fleets and ensuring proper class instantiation.
-It defines the shape of the `shipConfigs` object that the method accepts.
+It defines the shape of the `fleetConfigs` object that the method accepts.
 It ensures that the object has keys that conform to `ShipType` and that the corresponding values conform to the `ShipConfig` type.

+### `Orientation` Type

+Bleh.

+### `ShipSymbols` Type

+Shrug.

+### `ShipSymbolValue`

+Creates a union of the keys in `ShipType`.

 ### `ShipConfig` Type

 This `type` declaration is used to simplify the parameter definition of the `createFleet` static method, which is responsible for creating fleets and ensuring proper class instantiation.
 It specifies that the object should have a `type` key whose value conforms to `ShipType` and an optional `version` key whose value conforms to `Version`.

-By using this type and the `ShipConfigs` type, the static method can enforce type safety and clear structure in the passed configurations, making the code more readable and maintainable.
+By using this type and the `FleetConfigs` type, the static method can enforce type safety and clear structure in the passed configurations, making the code more readable and maintainable.

 ### `SizeLookupKey` Type

 The type `SizeLookupKey` is defined as `${ShipType}-${Version}`.
 This type ensures that the keys used in the `sizeLookup` table adhere to a specific format.
 By using this template literal type, TypeScript enforces that keys in the `sizeLookup` table must combine a valid `ShipType` with a valid Version, separated by a hyphen.
 This helps maintain consistency and type safety, making sure that only properly formatted keys are used throughout the code.

+### `Version` Type

+As of 9/4/24, there are two official versions of the Battleship board game, represented by the years 1990 and 2002.
+To create a flexible system that can distinguish between these versions in the web implementation, I defined an `type` called `Version`.
+This `type` includes these years as its members, and it is used to enforce type safety by ensuring that any value assigned to a variable of this type must match one of the specified years.
+This approach provides a strict type constraint that aligns with the official versions of the game, enhancing code clarity and reliability.

 ## Interfaces